AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex2.md

 ### 2.1.2 - What does this customer do

-Capturing the answer to **What does this customer do?** for your company is done through f.i. a Product View on a Product Page.
+Capturing the answer to **What does this customer do?** for your company is done through for instance a Product View on a Product Page.

 ![Data Ingestion](./images/lb_babars.png)